 Francee Strain, No Ordinary Invitation: Called to Live a Life of Eternal Purpose, (Bloomington, IN: WestBow Press, 2017), 193.

-Scripture quotations taken from the King James Version and New King James Version.
+Scripture quotations are taken from the King James Version and New King James Version.